mquan/cortex/README.md

     `getValue()`   | Returns the actual value
     `val()`        | Alias for `getValue`
-    `set(value)`   | Changes the value and rewrap the entire data tree `remove()`     | Self destruct method: remove self from parent if a nested object or array, set value to undefined if root level.
+    `set(value)`   | Changes the value and rewrap the entire data tree `remove()`     | Self destruct method: remove self from parent if nested, set value to undefined if root level.

 ### Cortex wrapper of array data has the following methods: